Klangstrom/klangstrom-libraries/README.md

 # klangstrom-libraries

-all libraries are maintained in one repository called `klangstrom-libraries` that can be cloned as a submodule into architectures:
+all libraries are maintained in one repository called `klangstrom-libraries` which may be cloned as a submodule into architectures:

 ```
 .